 It’s because of the following reasons:

 - Reading on a computer screen strains the eyes.

 - Customers who are mostly surfing the Internet are on-the-go.

 - There are millions of websites vying for their attention.

-For New Zealand-based copywriting guru Bnonn Tennant, you can persuade your prospects to actually read your content by using some of these eye candy elements:
+You can persuade your prospects to actually read your content by using some of these eye candy elements: